bcnataly/data-analyst-portfolio-nataly/1_Project_Python/README.md

 - **Missing Value Management::**
   * Remove all rows with missing values from the original dataframe.
 - **Unnecessary columns:**
-  * Remove any categorical columns that with only one level.
+  * Remove any categorical columns with only one level.
   * Discard any numerical columns containing only one unique value.
 - **Duplicate rows:**
 	* Drop the duplicate rows.